Minded-Engineering/take-home-be/README.md

 - Feel free to modify the existing code base as much as you want.
 - Use as many best practices as you feel are useful to make the code more readable, maintainable and scalable.
+- We love code comments, the `async/await` approach and well placed `logs` for visibility.

 ## Goals

 - The main goal is to create an API server that will expose 3 different endpoints:
-  1. A list planets endpoint.
+  1. A list all planets endpoint.
   2. A fetch planet (`id`) endpoint.
   3. A delete planet (`id`) endpoint.